-In the future, if we sell our common stock at a price below \$0.25 per share, the exercise price of 20,000 outstanding shares of Series A Preferred Stock, 1,785,715 outstanding shares of Series C Preferred Stock, 1,016,004 outstanding shares Series D Preferred Stock that adjust below \$0.25 per share pursuant to the documents governing such instruments.
-In addition, the conversion price of a Convertible Note Payable of \$2,255,066 (9,020,264 common shares at the current price of \$0.25 per share) and the exercise price of additional outstanding warrants to purchase 12,714,385 shares of common stock would adjust below \$0.25 per share pursuant to the documents governing such instruments.
+In the future, if we sell our common stock at a price below \$0.25 per share, the exercise price of 1,785,715 outstanding shares of Series C Preferred Stock, 1,016,004 outstanding shares Series D Preferred Stock that adjust below \$0.25 per share pursuant to the documents governing such instruments.
+In addition, the conversion price of a Convertible Note Payable of \$2,255,066 (9,020,264 common shares at the current price of \$0.25 per share) and the exercise price of additional outstanding warrants to purchase 12,664,385 shares of common stock would adjust below \$0.25 per share pursuant to the documents governing such instruments.